Who we are

 We began life in October 1979, starting in a small basement office in Anderston with one member of staff.
 Founded to provide development and management services to associations that were too small to employ their own staff, Thenue has grown into an organisation of 60 staff, owning and managing some 3500 properties across Glasgow, with a management committee made up of 15 volunteers.

 The move to the East End in 1995 meant that we became the landlord to some 1450 tenants and since then have acquired further properties through both our new build programme and transfers of stock.

 In 2012 we moved from our base in Green Street Calton to new purpose built offices within our new build housing development on London Road.

 The world has changed enormously over the last 30 years and so has Thenue.
 We face challenging times in the years ahead.
 Spanning the past and future is the unshakable belief that rebuilding communities means the right to a decent home at a cost people can afford, that community means more than bricks and mortar, that support should be available to those who need it and that decisions should be taken by those most affected by them.

 We will continue to work with our communities and to improve the services we deliver in order ensure that the next 30 years will be as successful.

-We are registered under the Industrial & Provident Societies Acts and with the Scottish Housing Regulator.
+Thenue Housing Association is a registered society under the Co operative and Community Benefit Societies Act 2014 and we are also registered with the Scottish Housing Regulator.
 We are recognised as a Scottish Charity and we obtained charitable status on 7th January 2002.
 We are an Investor in People accredited organisation and we gained that accreditation in November 2006.

 25 Years of Thenue